 Select one additional General Education courses from Areas 1 through 7.
 Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill this area.
-Alternatively, students who do not place into MATH 1240 may apply the credit hours from the prerequisite MATH 1220 to help fulfill this area.
+Alternatively, students who do not place into MATH 1240 may apply the credit hours from the prerequisite ENGL 1120 may apply the credit hours from the prerequisite ENGL 1120 may apply the credit hours from the place into MATH 1240 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill this area.